CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 ANd if you want redundancy/BAckup, you will need two ADFS server and two ADFS Proxy server which is very very complicated.
 ![](../../Attachements/Pasted%20image%2020251118125755.png)

+Then they came with PTA which is lightweight and easy Entra ID doesnot know password hashes of user

 ##### ENTRA CLOUD SYNC